t3ran13/php-graphene-node-client/README.md

 - GetDynamicGlobalPropertiesCommand
 - GetFollowersCommand
 - GetOpsInBlock
-- GetTrendingCategoriesCommand
+- GetTrendingCategoriesCommand //only steem/whaleshares
 - GetVersionCommand
 - GetWitnessesByVoteCommand
-- LoginCommand //ONLY STEEM
+- LoginCommand //ONLY for STEEM/whaleshares

 All single commands can be called through Commands Class as methods (example: (new Commands)->get_block()->execute(...) )